supersonic2k22/vivawallet-payment-gateway-drupal-commerce/README.md

 * Unzip archive then
 * Install module "{your_site}/admin/modules/install"

-1. Login as Admin in Drupal and choose Modules -> "COMMERCE (PAYMENT) FONDY".
-Check "Commerce Fondy" and Save.
+1. Login as Admin in Drupal and choose Modules -> "COMMERCE (PAYMENT) Viva".
+Check "Commerce Viva" and Save.

 2. Configure payment module.
 ![Скриншот][1]